rrosa-aurea-1/java-angular-web-app/README.md

 ### Electron

 You can use your frontend app (or your complete spring boot jar app) in an electron live process or in an exe package.
+In every modality, you can use shortcuts to inspect or reload the frontend application, due to integration with [electron-debug](https://github.com/sindresorhus/electron-debug).
+Find all explanations on its README.md file.

 **:warning:**
 > The features to generate an exe package are compatibles only on win32 platform with ia32 architecture.
-However, you can change platform and arch in the package npm script command related to package.json files.
+However, you can change platform and arch in the package npm script command related to package.json files of **electron-app** and **electron-jar** folders.

 #### Express server electron live mode for frontend